 This part is the most difficult of all.
 Now you know what are the most important things you must undertake, it’s doing them!
 This is where nothing will really help except you giving yourself the talking to, to make sure you are then taking this step.
 It helps to have a big reason behind the big things you need to get done.
 A quick example for me is exercising, I do my exercise for my overall health, keeping my back strong, partly because I want to stay strong, I don’t want to be in the position where I have back problems later in life that stop me from enjoying life.
 But the biggest factor by far is pleasure!
 I love badminton and exercise and all these powerful reasons help me get things down and plough through my list.

 I’ve kept this all relatively simple.
-If you want to get things done, always keep it simple.
+If you wondering how to get things done, always keep it simple.
 Begin with a simple list and start working through that list.
 The very act of doing this will free you mind.
 You will find that you are able to focus and channel your energy easily in the individual tasks.
 Remember to think OPA

 This article, the first draft took me less than 30 minutes to write, and then an additional 15-30 minutes of editing and that was one very big thing ticked off my list.
 Simples!